aldryn/aldryn-reversion/docs/introduction/configuration.rst

 .. important::

-   With the current version of Aldryn Reversion, in restoring a revision you will **also** restore all objects that belong to that revision to the state in which they were saved with that revision.
+   In restoring a revision you will **also** restore all objects that belong to that revision to the state in which they were saved with that revision.
 This behaviour may not be expected by end-users.

 Deleted objects